mdn/content/files/en-us/web/accessibility/aria/attributes/aria-modal/index.md

 When creating modal dialogs, `aria-modal="true"` tells assistive technologies that the windows underneath the current dialog are not part of the modal content.

-When a modal element is displayed, focus is placed in the modal.
-Assistive technology (<abbr>AT</abbr>) navigates the modal's content (unless focus has explicitly been set elsewhere).
-Focus is essentialled "trapped" inside the modal when it's visible, until is is dismissed.
-The `aria-modal` attribute helps AT communicate the bounds of the modal and distinguishes it from the rest of the page's content.
+When a modal element is displayed, focus should be placed in the modal.
+Focus needs to be "trapped" inside the modal when it is visible, until is is dismissed.
+Assistive technology (<abbr>AT</abbr>) can then navigate the modal's content and understand the scope of the modal's content. `aria-modal` attribute helps AT communicate the bounds of the modal and distinguishes it from the rest of the page's content.
+When dismissed, focus should return to the element that triggered the modal.

 Ensure the modal is controllable using only its descendant elements.
 If a modal dialog has a close button, the button should be a descendant contained with the modal container in the DOM.